Best cigar lounges in Chicago: a cold-weather smoker's guide

 4.7

-This is where Chicago lounges vary the most.
+Drinks are where Chicago lounges vary the most.
 A few places in River North run legit cocktail programs.
-Others are BYOB, which honestly might be the better deal.
-Grab a bottle of Maker's Mark from the liquor store around the corner and you're set.
+Others are BYOB, which honestly might be the better deal - grab a bottle of Maker's Mark from the liquor store around the corner and you're set.
 Then there are a handful of tobacco-only spots with no drinks at all.

-The L gets you to most cigar neighborhoods, but Uber or Lyft is easier for hopping between spots.
+Getting around - the L gets you to most cigar neighborhoods, but Uber or Lyft is easier for hopping between spots.
 Parking in River North and the Loop will cost you.
-Neighborhood lounges on the South Side and in Lincoln Park usually have free street parking, which is a nice change.
+Neighborhood lounges on the South Side and in Lincoln Park usually have free street parking.

 FAQ